 Jesus and the Sabbath

-Of about 20 specific cases of healing recorded in the Gospels, a third took place on the Sabbath.
-By healing on the Sabbath, Jesus taught the people by example the will of God and how the Sabbath should be kept.
+Of about 20 specific cases when Jesus healed people, a third took place on the Sabbath.
+By healing on the Sabbath, the Lord taught the people by example the will of God and how the Sabbath should be kept.
 And He affirmed saying, “it is lawful to do good on the Sabbath” (Matthew 12:12).

-Jesus’ would not pass by the opportunity of bringing healing to a sick person.
+The Savior would not pass by the opportunity of bringing healing to a sick person.
 To Him, not to save a life would be to take it; not to do that which would promote life would be to destroy it ( James 4:17).
-This was following the principle of the sixth commandment, as shown by Christ in the Sermon on the Mount (Matt.
-5:21–24).
-Thus, the sixth commandment was in no way in conflict with the fourth (Sabbath Ex.
-20:8-11).
+To give life and healing is following the principle of the sixth commandment that says, “You shall not murder” (Exodus 20:13), as shown by Christ in the Sermon on the Mount.

 - The demoniac in the synagogue at Capernaum (Mark 1:21–28),